hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 The following attributes are exported:

-* `id` - The ID of the CDN FrontDoor Firewall Policy.
+* `id` - The ID of the Front Door Firewall Policy.

-* `location` - The Azure Region where this CDN FrontDoor Firewall Policy exists.
+* `location` - The Azure Region where this Front Door Firewall Policy exists.

-* `frontend_endpoint_ids` - The CDN FrontDoor Profiles frontend endpoints associated with this CDN FrontDoor Firewall Policy.
+* `frontend_endpoint_ids` - The Front Door Profiles frontend endpoints associated with this Front Door Firewall Policy.

 ## Timeouts